-(H) (m) A person may not solicit a contribution from any other person without informing the other person at the time of the solicitation of the amount of any commission, remuneration or other compensation that the solicitor or any other person will receive or expect to receive as a direct result of the contribution being successfully collected.
-Nothing in this subsection may be construed to apply to solicitations of contributions made by any person serving as an unpaid volunteer.

-(m) (n) A person may not place any letter, circular, flyer, advertisement, election paraphernalia, solicitation material or other printed or published item tending to influence voting at any election in a roadside receptacle unless it is: (1) Approved for placement into a roadside receptacle by the business or entity owning the receptacle; and (2) contains a written acknowledgment of the approval.
+- (k) A person may not solicit a contribution from any other person without informing the other person at the time of the solicitation of the amount of any commission, remuneration, or other compensation that the solicitor or any other person will receive or expect to receive as a direct result of the contribution being successfully collected.
+Nothing in this subsection may be construed to apply to solicitations of contributions made by any person serving as an unpaid volunteer. - (I) A person may not place any letter, circular, flyer, advertisement, election paraphernalia, solicitation material or other printed or published item tending to influence voting at any election in a roadside receptacle unless it is: (1) approved for placement into a roadside receptacle by the business or entity owning the receptacle; and (2) contains a written acknowledgment of the approval.
 This subdivision does not apply to any printed material contained in a newspaper or periodical published or distributed by the owner of the receptacle.
-The term "roadside receptacle" means any container placed by a newspaper or periodical business or entity to facilitate home or personal delivery of a designated newspaper or periodical to its customers.

-(o) An employer or any other person or entity responsible for the disbursement of funds in payment of wages or salaries may not withhold or divert any portion of an employee's wages or salaries for use as contributions to any candidate or political committee, or for any other political activities which tend to influence the voting at any election, except upon the express, written request of the employee.
+The term "roadside receptacle" means any container placed by a newspaper or periodical business or entity to facilitate home or personal delivery of a designated newspaper or periodical to its customers. - (m) An employer or any other person or entity responsible for the disbursement of funds in payment of wages or salaries may not withhold or divert any portion of an employee's wages or salaries for use as contributions to any candidate or political committee, or for any other political activities which tend to influence the voting at any election, except upon the express, written request of the employee.
 The request must be made on a form prescribed by the Secretary of State informing the employee of the prohibition against discrimination set forth in subsection (I) of this section.
-The request is valid for no more than twelve months from the date it is made by the employee.
-For purposes of this section, "political activities" shall mean any activity to urge any person to vote for or against any candidate or ballot issue or to support or oppose a political committee, political party or any other organization engaged in electioneering communications or independent expenditures as defined in chapter one-a of this article.
-This subsection applies to
+The employee may modify or withdraw such wage withholding or diversion in writing, at any time, to take effect on the date such withdrawal or modification is submitted to their employer.
+For purposes of this subsection, "political activities" shall mean any activity to urge any person to vote for or against any candidate or ballot issue or to support or oppose a political committee, political party or any other organization engaged in electioneering communications or independent expenditures as defined in §3-8-1a of this code.
+This subsection applies to any written or oral contract or agreement entered into, modified, renewed or extended on or after July 1, 2017: Provided, That the provisions of this subsection shall not otherwise apply to or abrogate a written or oral contract or agreement or any provisions thereof in effect on or before June 30, 2017.